Last updated

 Sub-account scope

-Sub-account capabilities are identical to account's, and are defined by the environment.
+Sub-account capabilities are the same as those of accounts and are determined by the environment.

 User capabilities

-• Users are authorized or devoided from performing actions in your app according to their designated Permissions and Roles.
+• Users are authorized or restricted from performing actions in your app according to their designated Permissions and Roles.

 • User tokens are used when performing user-related API requests.